-The NZ Upgrade Programme includes $159 million for three projects to support growth in the south-west sector of Christchurch and neighbouring Selwyn district, where there has been significant residential and industrial growth, including the development of two inland ports.
+The NZ Upgrade Programme includes $300 million for six projects to support growth in the south-west sector of Christchurch and neighbouring Selwyn district, where there has been significant residential and industrial growth, including the development of two inland ports.
 Safe, reliable and efficient access is needed to support all the ways people want to move about, and forecast growth in freight volumes.

-In Rolleston, $60 million will be spent to provide safer and better access from the residential area across State Highway 1 (SH1) and the Main South Line (railway) to the industrial zone.
+In Rolleston, $125 million has been provided to create safer and better access from the residential area across State Highway 1 (SH1) and the Main South Line (railway) to the industrial zone.
 A new two-lane overbridge will be built to connect the two areas and provide improved walking and cycling facilities.
-It will cross SH1 from Rolleston Drive to Hoskyns Road.
+It will cross SH1 from Rolleston Drive to Jones Road.

 Four intersections along SH1 between Burnham and Rolleston will also be upgraded, with a range of safety improvements to reduce deaths and serious injuries and better manage the forecast future growth in traffic volumes along this section of the highway.

-Work on this project will begin in 2022 and take three years to complete.
+Work on this project will begin in 2024.

-In Christchurch city, $40 million will be spent on State Highway 76 (Brougham Street) to improve safety, provide better travel choice and support a more reliable freight route through to Lyttelton Port.
+In Christchurch city, $90 million has been provided for State Highway 76 (Brougham Street) to improve safety, provide better travel choice and support a more reliable freight route through to Lyttelton Port.